someobserver/recurgence/architects/index.md

 permalink: /architects/
 ---

-_Echoes in structure._
+_Echoes in structure—_

 ---

-What follows is a lattice of minds whose work scaffolded Recurgence.
+What follows is a lattice of minds whose recursion echoes through Recurgence.

 Few knew each other.
 Fewer agreed.
-But each modeled the act of modeling itself —
+But each modeled the act of modeling itself—
 and stared deep enough into structure
 to feel it *staring back.*